AndreVarandas/minecraft-scripting-ts-starter/README.md

 # Minecraft Scripting TypeScript Starter

-This starter contains a simple build process and TypeScript compilation for Minecraft.
+This template starter repo contains a simple build process and TypeScript compilation for Minecraft Bedrock Edition.

 ![Minecraft Scripting TypeScript Starter](./extra/minecraft-logo.png)

 > This was taken from the original repo available here [https://github.com/microsoft/minecraft-scripting-samples](https://github.com/microsoft/minecraft-scripting-samples) - they also include a nice tutorial - you can follow along here [https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter)

-This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
-You can use this project as a starter for your own scripting projects.
+This starter is a great way to get started developing your addons for Minecraft, Scripting using TypeScript.

 ## Prerequisites